Life expectancy: Evolution and aging rate

 Various species of plants and animals, including humans, have different lifespans.
 Evolutionary theory states that organisms which—by virtue of their defenses or lifestyle—live for long periods and avoid accidents, disease, predation, etc. are likely to have genes that code for slow aging, which often translates to good cellular repair.
 One theory is that if predation or accidental deaths prevent most individuals from living to an old age, there will be less natural selection to increase the intrinsic life span.
 That finding was supported in a classic study of opossums by Austad; however, the opposite relationship was found in an equally prominent study of guppies by Reznick.

 One prominent and very popular theory states that lifespan can be lengthened by a tight budget for food energy called caloric restriction.
 Caloric restriction observed in many animals (most notably mice and rats) shows a near doubling of life span from a very limited calorific intake.
 Support for the theory has been bolstered by several new studies linking lower basal metabolic rate to increased life expectancy.
 That is the key to why animals like giant tortoises can live so long.
 Studies of humans with life spans of at least 100 have shown a link to decreased thyroid activity, resulting in their lowered metabolic rate.

+The ability of skin fibroblasts to perform DNA repair after UV irradiation was measured in shrew, mouse, rat, hamster, cow, elephant and human.
+It was found that DNA repair capability increased systematically with species life span.
+Since this original study in 1974, at least 14 additional studies were performed on mammals to test this correlation.
+In all, but two of these studies, lifespan correlated with DNA repair levels, suggesting that DNA repair capability contributes to life expectancy.
+See DNA damage theory of aging.

 In a broad survey of zoo animals, no relationship was found between investment of the animal in reproduction and its life span.